 Photo Source: http://www.momnivores-dilemma.com

-I recently had a conversation with one of my clients (see below for information about her company) about Autism Awareness month.
-While its not quite April yet, during the month of April it is common to see banners, commercial spots, print ads, blue light-bulbs, parades, etc., all focused on spreading awareness of Autism.
-Across communities, parents, educators, professionals, and regular Joe’s join together to help spread the word about Autism.
-If you’re reading this blog you likely have some connection to Autism, so you’ve probably worn a t-shirt or marched at a rally during Autism Awareness month, or maybe even dyed your hair blue :-)
+I recently had a conversation with one of my clients about Autism Awareness month.
+While its not quite April yet, during the month of April it's common to see banners, poignant commercial spots, print ads, blue light-bulbs, parades, etc., all focused on spreading awareness of Autism.
+Across the country, people join together to help spread the word about Autism.

 My client asked me a question about Autism Awareness month that struck a chord with me, and prompted me to write this post.